For additional questions or support, please contact us.

 Addressing the Coronavirus - All new admissions will be tested for COVID-19

 The health, safety and well-being of our patients is Glenbeigh's top priority.
 Systems and processes remain in place during the COVID-19 pandemic to protect both patients and staff.
 All new admissions to Glenbeigh will be tested for COVID-19.
 This measure is being added to the pre-screen and screening processes already being practiced.

-COVID-19 PCR swab tests will be administered by Glenbeigh's nursing staff on the day of admission and repeated on a pre-determined schedule or as needed.
+COVID-19 tests will be administered by Glenbeigh's nursing staff on the day of admission and repeated on a pre-determined schedule or as needed.
 Glenbeigh uses the most accurate tests available.

-Glenbeigh continues to promote the use of cloth masks, social distancing, daily temperature checks and hand washing among patients and staff.
+Glenbeigh continues to promote the use of masks, social distancing, daily temperature checks and hand washing among patients and staff.